oswaldoludwig/Adversarial-Learning-for-Generative-Conversational-Agents/README.md

 # Adversarial Learning for Generative Conversational Agents
-This repository contains a new adversarial training method for the Generative Conversational Agent (GCA) presented here: https://github.com/oswaldoludwig/Seq2seq-Chatbot-for-Keras
+This repository contains a new adversarial training method for our Generative Conversational Agent (GCA): https://github.com/oswaldoludwig/Seq2seq-Chatbot-for-Keras

 Further details on this new training method can be found in the paper: Oswaldo Ludwig, "End-to-end Adversarial Learning for Generative Conversational Agents", arXiv:1711.10122 [cs.CL], Nov 2017.
 In the case of publication using ideas or pieces of code from this repository, please kindly cite this paper, which can be found here: https://arxiv.org/abs/1711.10122